luminus-framework/luminus/resources/public/md/clojurescript.md

 ClojureScript is an excellent alternative to JavaScript for client side application logic.
-Some of the advantages of using ClojureSCript include:
+Some of the advantages of using ClojureScript include:

 * use the same same language on both the client and the server
 * share common code between the two